Bewildering Stories

 2. Does your tense, action-packed story contain the naughty “f-” or “s-” words?
 Delete or replace them; they’re not allowed.

 3. Are any of the paragraphs a bit long, say about ten lines?
-If so, split them up.
+If so, please try to split them up.
 The editor takes our “long road” guideline very seriously and will apply it as needed.
 We much prefer that you do it yourself.

 4. Now, is your word processor file all ready to be printed out on paper?
 Double spacing?
 Centered headers?
 Footers with page numbers?
 Paragraphs painstakingly indented by a tab, in manual-typewriter style?

-Okay, now make a duplicate of your print-on-paper file and delete all that junk!
-We do not want to see it!
-We want plain vanilla, and our Sample Page shows what it looks like.
+Okay, now make a duplicate of your print-on-paper file and delete all that formatting!
+We want plain vanilla.
+Our Sample Page shows what it looks like.
 Our Style Manual summarizes what goes into editing a file.

-Our e-address can be found at the bottom of the Submissions page or at the top of the Contact page.
-We’d put it here, but we want you to see those pages, too.
+4. Our e-address can be found at the bottom of the Submissions page or at the top of the Contact page.
+We could put it here, but we want you to see those pages, too.

 Best of luck.
 And now return to the Submissions guidelines; they can be a real eye-opener.